tsunami416604/azure-docs.hu-hu/articles/networking/disaster-recovery-dns-traffic-manager.md

 ---
-title: Az Azure DNS-ben és a Traffic Manager vész-helyreállítási |} A Microsoft Docs
+title: Disaster recovery using Azure DNS and Traffic Manager | Microsoft Docs
-description: A vészhelyreállítási megoldások az Azure DNS-ben és a Traffic Manager áttekintése.
+description: Overview of the disaster recovery solutions using Azure DNS and Traffic Manager.
 services: dns
 documentationcenter: na
 author: KumudD